Cultural Racism in Hollywood and the Media

-It was only within the past couple of decades that networks responded to collective pressure from a “Brown Out” that resulted in The George Lopez Show, CSI and Desperate Housewives with Hispanic surnames in the lead.
-Cable television channels were the first to respond, however, with Nickelodian’s Taina and Lifetime’s The Division, two shows starring Puerto Rican females who are real life sisters.
+It was only within the last few years that networks responded to collective pressure from a “Brown Out” that resulted in The George Lopez Show, CSI and Desperate Housewives with Hispanic surnames in the lead.
+Cable television were the first to respond, however, with Nickelodian’s Taina and Lifetime’s The Division, two shows starring Puerto Rican females who are real life sisters.
 The latter, however, are now both cancelled, although in syndication.
 The point is, until recently, one was hard pressed to find a Chicano in a lead role in a prime time television show, even though African Americans fare a bit better on sitcoms.
-Then there was 24 Hours, a drama featuring an African American as President of the United States, no less.
+But then there’s 24 Hours, a drama featuring an African American as President of the United States, no less.
 Oh, but wait, that’s on cable, and so is The Sopranos, a drama about an Italian mafia family.
 Oops, did I mention it’s a stereotype of Italians?
 One might say, at least that’s better than having to look in vain to find an Asian or Native American starring in a family sitcom, drama or episodic on network television.

-In spite of some progress, the unsettling reality today remains that when Asian, Chicano, Native American or African American children turn on the television set and see their race depicted very little, if at all on mainstream television; or, alternatively, portrayed as a stereotype, or a criminal on network news, a subliminal message is sent and received.
-Subconsciously these children come to feel that their ethnic group does not matter much within mainstream society or they are quick to note the marginalization of their group through stereotypes.
+In spite of some progress, the unsettling reality today remains that when Asian, Chicano, Native American or African American children turn on the television set and see their race depicted very little, if at all on mainstream television; or, alternatively, portrayed a stereotype, or a criminal on network news, a subliminal message is sent and received.
+Subconsciously these children come to feel that their ethnic group does not matter much within mainstream society.
 Ultimately, many face either assimilation into mainstream culture or invisibility.
 Arundhati Roy, best selling author from India, in her novel The God of Small Things, candidly discloses how her people came to “adore our conquerors and despise ourselves.”
 She labels them “anglophiles,” or people who are “pointed in the wrong direction, trapped outside their own history and unable to retrace their steps because their footprints had been swept away” (Roy 51-52).
-Unfortunately, becoming an anglophile is a part of the colonization process for ethnic groups around the world, most of whom were colonized.
-Once colonization got a bad rap, the operative term morphed into globalization, with the same end result.
-Most marginalized groups try to get in where they fit in, or come to believe that if they quietly go along, they will get along.
+Unfortunately, becoming an anglophile is a part of the colonization process for ethnic groups who have been colonized.
+Thus, most try to get in where they fit in, or come to believe that if they quietly go along, they will get along.
 More often than not, such attitudes end up inadvertently perpetuating continued marginalization and/or lack of recognition of ethnic groups struggling for economic parity and visibility in Hollywood.

-During the Oscar’s and Emmy’s, Chicanos, Asians, African Americans, and/or Native Americans in Tinsel Town are most often slighted or overlooked as Tinsel Town overtly or covertly practices equal opportunity discrimination, with an occasional exception to the rule sprinkled in for good measure, to shut up the nay sayers.
+During the Oscar’s and Emmy’s °©– Chicanos, Asians, African Americans, and Native Americans in Tinsel Town are most often blatantly slighted or overlooked as Tinsel Town overtly and covertly practices equal opportunity discrimination against ethnic actors and actresses.
 Historically, different minority groups react differently.
-For example, when the brilliantly performed, profound and powerfully moving Asian movie The Joy Luck Club did not receive a single Academy Award nomination, their cultural norms would have considered it in poor taste to utter even a loud sigh of disappointment, in spite of the fact that The Joy Luck Club was the first dramatic Asian movie at the box office during that decade – not to be lumped with action, horror or martial arts movies.
+For example, when the brilliantly performed, profound and powerfully moving Asian movie The Joy Luck Club did not receive a single Academy Award nomination, one would have expected the Asian community to speak out.
+Yet, they did not even utter what amounted to a loud sigh of discontent, in spite of the fact that The Joy Luck Club was the first dramatic Asian movie at the box office during that decade – not to be lumped with action, horror or martial arts movies.
 Granted, almost a decade later, Crouching Tiger Hidden Dragon did win a much deserved Academy Award, but not for best actor or actress.
 With The Joy Luck Club, one might reasonably have hoped that a movie with such depth, insight and heart would usher in more Asian movies like itself.
 And one might also have hoped that The Joy Luck Club might have been defended by other ethnic communities against institutionalized racism in Hollywood.
-Such was NOT the case.
-Indeed, addressing the white elephant in the living room in America is not “politically correct” in a society deep in denial of defects that could use a face lift.
-Even writing about it runs the risk of attack by right wing conservatives who will vehemently deny racism in America even as they practice it with religious fervor.

 The Chicano community did not protest the Academy’s slight of the beautifully done and incredibly acted movie A Walk in the Clouds.
 Other than the lead male, Kenau Reeves, the other leads in the movie were Mexican, Chicano or Hispanic.
 The story had strong family values that offered a rare, historic glimpse into Mexican culture that one does not often see on the big screen: the rich or well-to-do Mexican family.
 Even though Frieda Cahlo explored the theme of upper middle class Mexican culture, in spite of having a known actress like Salma Hayek in the lead, the film was only shown at independent theaters.
 If nothing else, one would have expected A Walk In The Clouds to win an Academy Award for best cinema-photography, but it did not.